Writing Workshops Paris 2023

 What is the application deadline?

-Applications for our July 2023 Paris Workshops ARE NOW OPEN and will close on March 31st, 2023.
+Applications for our June 2024 Paris Workshops are now open.
 Due to volume, early applications are encouraged.

 What is your COVID policy?